confidential-computing/governance/TAC/Meetings/2024/2024-09-19/CCC-TAC-Minutes-2024-09-19.md

 ## Attestation & AVS Questions

 DM reviewed the topics raised by Mike Bursell in the previous meeting.
-DM continued discussing the roles in the TCB and gave a brief overview .
+DM continued discussing the roles in the TCB and gave a brief overview.
 He encourage further discussion of the topic in the TAC mailing list.

 ## Any Other Business / Schedule